MundoAndino Home : Andes Venezuela Guide at Mundo Andino

 Los Profesionales - A show where various professionals are interviewed about their careers.

-Emision Juvenil de Noticias Globovision - A just-for-teenagers version of Noticias Globovision hosted by Luis Anibal Velasquez.
+Emision Juvenil de Noticias Globovision - A just-for-teenagers version of Noticias Globovision hosted by Jorge Luis Perez Valery and Luis Anibal Velasquez.
 It airs Mondays starting at 2:30pm and Tuesday through Friday starting at 2:30pm and 3:30pm.
-Luis also hosts Los Ninos en la Calle on Saturdays starting at 5pm.
+Both guys also host Los Ninos en la Calle on Saturdays starting at 5pm.

 Criticism and controversies

-Despite claims that freedom of speech is not respected by the Government, Globovision and other channels (among them RCTV) have been able to broadcast news and comments that, by international standards, could be considered hostile to a Government.
-Strong negative opinions regarding Chavez and the Government are aired on a daily basis in Globovision.
+News on corruption and abuse regarding Chavez and the Government are aired on a daily basis in Globovision.
 The Washington Post, in an article covering the Chavez government's refusal to renew the license of Radio Caracas Television (RCTV), reported that "[f]ree expression is exercised in Venezuela.
 Another influential television station, Globovision, lambastes the Chavez government frequently ...
 "Forero, Juan. .
 "Pulling the Plug on Anti-Chavez TV".
-Retrieved 18 Jan 2007.
+Retrieved January 18, 2007.
 Globovision is able to broadcast outside of Venezuela, and does so through satellite television.
 The channel can currently be seen in most Latin American countries as a 24-hour news channel.
 Nevertheless, Globovision has been the target of violent assaults to their equipment and journalists at various pro-government marches and protests.
-Additionally, microwave equipment, which allows for live transmissions, has been seized by the Government in the past. ".
-(Instituto Prensa y Sociedad (IPYS) , 06 Oct 2003).
-"IFEX :: Television station's equipment confiscated".Retrieved 10 Feb 2008
+Additionally, microwave equipment, which allows for live transmissions, has been seized by the Government in the past.
+(Instituto Prensa y Sociedad (IPYS), October 6, 2003).
+"IFEX :: Television station's equipment confiscated".Retrieved February 10, 2008.

 On May 29, 2007, President Chavez claimed during a speech that Globovision had been actively encouraging civil unrest in Venezuela, as well as his assassination.
 His claim on the latter was based on broadcast footage of the attempted murder of Pope John Paul II (which was part of a series of pictures showing RCTV's historical news coverage) in combination with a song titled "Esto no termina aqui" ("This does not end here").
 The Venezuelan Government proceeded to file a complaint against Globovision with the Attorney General Office on this matter.
 Venezuelan students marched in the streets to protest the closure of RCTV and threats to Globovision.
 Globovision's director, Alberto Ravell, said, "We are not going to change our editorial line that we are not afraid of the threats from this government."